Duties and obligations of directors

 Directors should:

-• Keep informed about the affairs of the company, particularly its financial position.
-Directors should have access to up to date financial information, prepare thoroughly for and regularly attend board meetings and familiarise themselves with key legislation affecting the business.
+• Become and stay informed about the affairs of the company, particularly its financial position.
+Directors should have access to up to date financial information, prepare thoroughly for and regularly attend any meetings of statutory bodies and familiarise themselves with key legislation affecting the business.

-• Make full disclosures to the board and shareholders if they have outside positions or interests which may give rise to a conflict of interest and/or if they have a personal interest in any proposed or existing transaction or arrangement with the company.
+• Make full disclosures to the shareholders (General Meeting) or other bodies, if applicable, if they have outside positions or interests which may give rise to a conflict of interest and/or if they have a personal interest in any proposed or existing transaction or arrangement with the company.

-• Keep records and take advice – directors should ensure that full written records of board proceedings are made reflecting the reasoning behind key decisions.
+• Keep records and take advice – directors should ensure that full written records of meetings of the statutory body and any decision processes are made reflecting the reasoning behind key decisions.
 This should include any alternative courses of action considered.
-Minutes should also record any disagreement amongst the board and the reasons for that.
+Minutes should also record any disagreement amongst directors and the reasons for that.
 In addition, directors should ensure that returns and accounts and filed promptly and take professional advice for decisions based on areas outside their personal expertise, for example from legal professionals and accountants.

 • Be aware of, and comply with, any group-wide governance policies.
 These may cover areas such as health and safety, ethics, bribery/anti-corruption, and human rights.
 Compliance with them is designed to help directors (and employees) fulfil their duties and obligations and minimise the risk of liability.